Tom Murphy Player Props: Mariners vs. Red Sox

-On Monday, Tom Murphy (.700 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners face the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
-First pitch is at 9:40 PM ET.
+Tom Murphy -- with a slugging percentage of .688 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Boston Red Sox, with Kutter Crawford on the mound, on August 2 at 4:10 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Diamondbacks.
+In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.

 Tom Murphy Game Info & Props vs. the Red Sox